 It’s not as hard as it sounds to reach this goal.
-If you read just three books each day or 20 books each week, you can reach the 1,000 book goal in a single year.
+If you read just three books each day or 20 books each week, you'll hit the 1,000 book goal in a single year.
 If you begin reading to a child from birth and read just four books a week then you will have read 1,040 books by the time the child enters kindergarten.

 All children who have not yet entered kindergarten are eligible.
 They will receive one book at sign-up and one book upon completion.
 You can sign up or get more information at the checkout desk.

 Have a suggestion for materials to add to the collection?
-Please share it with Miss Sarah.
+Please share it with Miss Kate.